sanjayacloud/laravel-daisyui-starter/README.md

 This will:
 - Install Laravel Breeze (if not already installed)
-- Publish the package assets and configuration
+- Publish the package assets
-- Install required NPM packages
+- Install required NPM packages (Tailwind CSS v4 and DaisyUI)
-- Configure Tailwind CSS with DaisyUI
+- Configure Vite with Tailwind CSS
+- Set up the CSS configuration
 - Build the assets

 4. Start your development server: